Everything you need to conduct surveys!

 - Understanding Bird Behavior – A primer on all types of bird behaviors.

-- Early Nesters – A guide to 30 species that breed in Jan-Apr.
+- Early Nesters – A guide to 30 species that start breeding in January to early-April.

-- Early spring breeders – A guide to birds that breed in the first half of May.
+- Early spring breeders – A guide to birds that start breeding in April to mid-May.

 - Marsh Birds – A guide to finding secretive marsh birds.